Introduction: Towards a Systematic Approach to Performance Analysis

 POPAdvisor: Calculating POP Metrics in CubeGUI

-The POPAdvisor plugin transforms CubeGUI into a powerful calculation tool.
-Once you've loaded a performance report generated by Score-P or Scalasca, activating the POPAdvisor allows you to instantly generate the key POP metrics.
-Its integration directly within CubeGUI means you can immediately relate these high-level efficiency numbers back to specific functions, call paths, and system resources.
+The POP_Advisor plugin transforms CubeGUI into a powerful calculation tool.
+Once you've loaded a performance report generated by Score-P or Scalasca, activating the POP_Advisor allows you to generate the key POP metrics.
+Its integration directly within CubeGUI means you can immediately relate these high-level efficiency numbers back to specific sets of functions, call paths, and system resources.

 Example Usage in CubeGUI